-I am all about maximizing my time to get the most out of my day, which usually means that from the moment I wake up to the time I go to bed, I’m doing something productive.
-Between a morning workout, meditation, full day of work, dinner, and the inevitable 1-2 hours I devote to personal projects in the evening — the idea of curling up with an inspiring book is almost laughable.
+Another thing I love about podcasts?
+The fact that they make an abundance of information easily accessible.
+From the moment I wake up to the time I go to bed, you can find me doing something productive.
+Between a morning workout, meditation, a full day of work, dinner, and the inevitable 1-2 hours I devote to personal projects in the evening, the idea of curling up with an inspiring book is almost laughable.

 So what’s my solution when time is limited but I still need a dose of motivation?
 A solid podcast.
-Despite a packed schedule, I never seem to run out of opportunities to multitask and tune-in to some of my favorite shows.
+Despite a packed schedule, I never seem to run out of opportunities to multitask and tune in to some of my favorite shows.
 Whether I’m at my desk, on a flight, in my car, working out, or cleaning around the house, I simply pop on my headphones and zone out.

 Share this Post